bikester1/coinbase_pro_rust_api/README.md

 ## Future Proofing

-In addition to the standard usage of this api through [CBProAPI], this crate exposes a low level [CBRequestBuilder] that allows additional endpoints and custom deserialization if coinbase ever changed their api, endpoints, or data formats.
+In addition to the standard usage of this api through [api::CBProAPI], this crate exposes a low level [requests::CBRequestBuilder] that allows additional endpoints and custom deserialization if coinbase ever changed their api, endpoints, or data formats.